FStarLang/fstar-vscode-assistant/README.md

 * The `"options"` field contains the command line options you want to pass to `fstar_exe`
 * The `"include_dirs"` field contains all include directories to pass to `fstar_exe`, relative to the workspace root folder.

+You can open multiple workspace folders, each with their own config file which applies only to files within that folder.

 ## Planned features